pnp/powerapps-samples/samples/covid-vaccine-survey/README.md

 ## Summary

-A PowerApps and SharePoint-based solution for organizations to collect vaccination surveys (data) from their employee about thier vaccination status.
+A PowerApps and SharePoint based solution for companies to collect surveys (data) on the vaccination status of their employees.

 Please use the [guide](assets/Covid19VaccinationSurvey%20Setup%20Guide.docx) in this repo to follow step by step instructions on how to setup in your tenant.